svroonland/rezilience/README.md

 ## Benefits over other libraries
 * `rezilience` allows you to use your own error type (the `E` in `ZIO[R, E, A]`) instead of forcing your effects to have `Exception` as error type
 * `rezilience` is lightweight, using only ZIO fibers and not spawning threads or blocking
-* It integrates smoothly with ZIO and ZIO libraries without prescribing any constraints.
+* It integrates smoothly with ZIO and ZIO libraries without prescribing any constraints and with good type inference.

 ## Installation